danielbarco/malariadetection_webapp/README.md

 This project is a proof of concept, where we use a 3D printed [Openflexure microscope](https://openflexure.org/) to take pictures and then detect malaria.
 We use [NIH images](https://lhncbc.nlm.nih.gov/LHC-downloads/downloads.html#malaria-datasets) to train our model.

+The app also functions without an openflexure microscope just by uploading images.

 ## Demo

 ![Malaria app Demo](malatec_mvp2.gif)